-Ceramic UF membranes are now commodity standardized items.
-Their cost has been driven down, opening UF’s application range.
-They are extremely robust membranes—”as hard as a rock”.
-In comparison to polymeric membranes, not only do ceramics treat more impaired wastewaters, they take a beating and performance can be recovered, if operated correctly.
+Ceramic UF membranes are now commodity, standardized items.
+Their cost has been driven down, opening UF’s application range given that they are extremely robust.
+In comparison to polymeric membranes, ceramics can treat much more heavily impacted wastewaters and—if operated correctly—their performance can be recovered once fouled.

 Saltworks has developed a ceramic membrane system for repeated industrial implementation.
-We use off-the-shelf commodity ceramic membranes widely available from multiple vendors.
-We package them into a well-engineered and intelligently automated skid that keeps the membranes clean as it operates.
+We use off-the-shelf commodity ceramic membranes that are widely available from multiple vendors.
+We package them into a well-engineered and intelligently automated skid that keeps the membranes clean while it operates.

-Our novel UF systems offer lower energy and higher performance, with both cross flow and dead-end options.
+Our novel UF systems offer low energy and high performance, with both cross-flow and dead-end options.

-Clarifiers are a wonderful technology, treating most of the world’s wastewater.
+Clarifiers are an established, reliable technology that successfully treat much of the world’s wastewater.
 However, new water challenges can require new thinking.
 When warranted, XtremeUF can replace a clarifier in a flow sheet, offering:

-- Higher quality output water with less ‘slip’ of smaller particles, ensuring you meet your discharge standards
+- Higher quality output water with less ‘slip’ of smaller particles, ensuring that discharge standards are met.

-- Zero coagulant addition, reducing chemical consumption and fouling potential of any downstream membrane assets
+- Zero coagulant addition, reducing chemical consumption and fouling potential of downstream membrane assets.

-XtremeUF filters almost any wastewater, opening up UF applications to highly impaired waters where polymeric UF cannot cope.
-XtremeUF ensures that your membranes maintain performance, even when treating the toughest wastewaters.
+XtremeUF filters almost any wastewater, opening up UF applications to highly impacted waters unsuitable for polymeric UF.
+XtremeUF ensures that membranes maintain performance, even when treating the toughest wastewater.

-With different capacity and filter specifications available, XtremeUF is suited for many applications.
-It is available with filtration specifications of 0.01, 0.05, 0.1, 0.5, and 1.2 µm.
+With various capacity and filter specifications available, XtremeUF is suited for many applications.
+It is currently available with filtration specifications of 0.01, 0.05, 0.1, 0.5, and 1.2 µm.

 We have pilot plants ready to prove performance at your site or ours.
-Contact us to learn more about what XtremeUF can do for your project.
+Contact us to learn more about how XtremeUF can benefit your project.